JonasJurczok/faketorio/README.md

 With this you can just click `restart map` in the game and have the newest version of the mod loaded.
 ATTENTION: changing locales/grafics requires a restart of the game as these resources are only loaded on game startup.
 * `faketorio package` \
-This command creates a properly named folder in the target folder that is named according to the Factorio mod naming conventions (ModName_Version).
+This command creates a properly named zipfile in the target folder that is named according to the Factorio mod naming conventions (ModName_Version).
 The information for this are extracted from your `info.json`.
-This mod can then be zipped and uploaded to the mod portal (TODO: Zip is done for you).
+This file can then be uploaded to the Factorio mod portal.
 * `faketorio run` \
 This command does roughly the same as the `build` command.
 Except that it also copies the folder to your factorio mod folder and then starts Factorio.
 It will order Factorio to create a new map, load your mod and then run Factorio with that newly generated map.
 This gives you a clean game to test your mod.